Twelve-Tips-To-Avoid-Software-Project-Failure

 3. Software doesn’t fit the needs or culture of the business

-This is frequently the result of poor understanding of either the software or the business needs – or both.
-It often occurs when a comprehensive functional specification (the document that specifies the functions that the system must perform) is not fully reviewed and approved by the relevant parties.
-Far too many business leaders rely on consultants to tell them what the software can do for their business rather.
-Instead, they should trust their own understanding of their organisation and use that knowledge to specify what the business needs.
+This usually happens due to a poor understanding of the business, the software — or both.
+It often occurs when the functional specification (the document outlining what the system must do) isn’t thoroughly reviewed or approved.
+Too many leaders rely on external consultants to tell them what’s needed.
+Instead, they should trust their knowledge of their own organisation to determine what the business requires.

-“You don’t need to be an expert on software to be an expert on your business,” Bensch says.
+“You don’t need to be an expert on software to be an expert on your business,” says Bensch.

 4. Goals are not clearly defined